sdonohoo/forecasting/internal_docs/create_docker_images.md

 where `install_R_dependencies.r` is an R script that specifies and installs a list of R packages.
 You can modify the listed packages based on your need.
 To ensure the same R package version is installed, we use a MRAN snapshot URL to download packages archived on a specific date which can also be customized.
-In case you need to install Python packages, we suggest you first update your `pip` via
+In case you need to install Python packages, we suggest you first update your `pip` via adding the following command to the Dockerfile

 ```bash
 RUN pip install --upgrade pip